MediaComem/comem-travel-log-ionic-setup/README.md

 }
 ```

-While we're at it, let's also create the `environment.prod.ts` file, used for production builds, with this content:
+While we're at it, let's also (re)create the `environment.prod.ts` file, used for production builds, with this content:

 ```ts
 export const environment = {